This is the tenth year with Gardener Cary George in charge of the Garden.

 Note: The issues of the Friend’s Newsletter, The Fringed Gentian™, were numbered out of sequence this year.
 The correct volume numbers are used in the text.
 The "as printed" numbers are shown at the bottom of this page.

 The Friends held a board meeting on March 21st at Golden Valley City Hall.
 Some of the mail received at the Friends post office box appears to have been tampered with and it was discussed moving the box from Lowry Ave. to another post office.
-The Friends had been in the process of creating a history album (by MPRB Naturalist and Friends member Cathy Baldwin) and an old history written by Martha Crone was found in the Shelter attic.
+The Friends had been in the process of creating a history album by Minneapolis Park and Recreation Board (MPRB) Naturalist and Friends member Cathy Baldwin and an old history written by Martha Crone was found in the Shelter attic.
 It was discussed adding this original document to the history.
 It is unclear why this document was not known about as it accompanied Martha’s 1951 Garden Census.
 [PDF of 1971 Crone history] [PDF of 1951 Crone plant census].
 Cary George reported that the Garden would probably open late as there was snow and ice everywhere plus a ton of debris from a winter ice storm.

 There was a deep cold-snap in late January into February with the temperature reaching -32 degrees F in February in the Twin Cities.
 A historic all-time low of -60 degrees F was recorded at Tower Minnesota on Feb.
 2. There was snow cover to protect the plants and even with a late March snowstorm of almost 7 inches, the Garden opened close to on-time.